jt14den/better-research-software/episodes/06-code-correctness.md

 After completing this episode, participants should be able to:

--   Explain why code testing is important and how this supports FAIR software.
+-   Explain why code testing is important and how this improves software quality.
 -   Describe the different types of software tests (unit tests, integration tests, regression tests).
 -   Implement unit tests to verify that function behave as expected using the Python testing framework `pytest`.
 -   Interpret the output from `pytest` to identify which functions are not behaving as expected.